 Semuc Champey National Park

 Semuc Champey is a natural monument in the department of Alta Verapaz, Guatemala, near the town of Lanquín.
 If you love crystal clear waters with jungle views, this Semuc Champey tour is something you do not want to miss.
 Semuc Champey National Park is a treasure amongst visitors.
+If you are asking yourself is Semuc Champey worth it our answer is yes!

 These turquoise falls, which are perfect for swimming, are about a 15 to 20 minutes walk from the park’s entrance.
 The natural pools are absolutely stunning, and this tour is memorable.
 With this tour, you will also get to explore the underground river caves by candlelight and go on a tubing excursion down the Kahabon River!
 Tour Semuc Champey National Park and Kanba Cave